 By examining the mistake with the employee and discussing where it went wrong, what they should have done and how it can be prevented in the future, they are not only more likely to appreciate and respect you as a manager but will be motivated to keep trying.

 6. Hire go-getters

 When you hire those team members that are naturally quite positive and enthusiastic people, you’d be amazed at the impact they can have on the rest of your staff.
 The go-getter can-do attitude sets a good example to more junior staff members and can encourage them to take on more responsibility and leadership based roles.
 When you’re not there you need to know that someone is behind the wheel, steering everyone in the right direction.

-Finding these employees can sometimes feel like finding a needle in a haystack, but not anymore.
+Finding these employees can sometimes feel like finding a needle in a haystack.
 By hiring a professional, trained and enthusiastic Indeed Flex member, the rest of your team will be motivated to thrive to the same standards of performance and excellence.
 Having an Indeed Flex staff member as part of your team also sets an example to your other employers as to where the bar is set, encouraging them to work just as passionately.